Antiz96/arch-update/README.md

 sudo pacman -S --asdeps make scdoc bats
 ```

-Download the archive of the [latest stable release](https://github.com/Antiz96/arch-update/releases/latest) and extract it (alternatively, you can clone this repository with `git`).
+Download the archive of the [latest tag](https://github.com/CachyOS/cachy-update/tags) and extract it (alternatively, you can clone this repository with `git`).

-To install `arch-update`, go into the extracted / cloned directory and run the following commands:
+To install `cachy-update`, go into the extracted / cloned directory and run the following commands:

 ```bash
 make